 A city southwest of downtown Minneapolis, Shakopee is along the Minnesota River and features many parks and trails.
 A top-notch Globe University/Minnesota School of Business is available to residents, and attractions include Valleyfair amusement park, Canterbury Park card casino, and an annual Minnesota Renaissance Festival.
 Shakopee continues to grow with new subdivisions.

 On the north bank of the Minnesota River is Eden Prairie, a city with 170 miles of multi-use trails.
-The community houses 2,200 businesses including the headquarters of the NFL Minnesota Vikings, and a highly regarded public school system is in place along with a popular Eden Prairie Shopping Center.
+The community houses 2,200 businesses, and a highly regarded public school system is in place along with a popular Eden Prairie Shopping Center.

 Home to the Minnesota Valley National Wildlife Refuge, Burnsville’s largest employer is its own school district: Independent School District 191.
 Quality of life assets include a regional Burnsville Center mall, Fairview Ridges Hospital and Ames Performing Arts Center.
-The community has 79 parks as well as Crystal Lake that provides major recreation opportunities.
+The community has 79 parks as well as Crystal Lake, which provides major recreation opportunities.